TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 &nbsp;&nbsp;&nbsp;&nbsp;The symmetrical block encryption object provides 2 padding standards that can be easily configured.
 The specific padding mode can be enabled via the `setPaddingStandard()` setter method (the default setting is `PKCS7_PADDING`) and the available setting constants per each object.
-The framework support the following final block padding modes for encryption/decryption:
+The framework supports the following final block padding modes for encryption/decryption:

 - `ZERO_PADDING` - The zero-padding (non-standard);
 - `PKCS7_PADDING` - The PKCS#7 (Cryptographic Message Syntax Standard) padding, **this is the default padding**.